contao/docs/docs/dev/framework/templates/creating-templates.md

     as possible from the parent by extending it.

-  * This isn't mandatory, though — [variant templates](../architecture#variant-templates) are a good example for when you would want to create a new template but probably only adjust things from the original one.
+  * This isn't mandatory, though — [variant templates](../architecture#variant-templates) are a good example for when you would want to create a new template but still only adjust things from the original one.

   * You can also use base templates like abstract base classes if you want to share a basic markup (implementation) across multiple children.
 The `content_element/_base.html.twig` is an example for this.
-Although this template does not contain that much markup, having it adds another handy use-case: If you want to adjust **all** content elements, e.g. by adding something to the wrapper, you now only need to adjust a **single** file.
+Although this template does not contain a lot of markup, having it adds another handy use-case: If you want to adjust **all** content elements, e.g. by adding something to the wrapper, you now only need to adjust a **single** file.

 Read more about the original implementation of the [extends tag][Twig Docs extends tag] in the official Twig